310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/midori_2.md

 {% img /img/es/eventstory/tropical/minitalk_midori2_3.jpg %}

 {% bubble Midori norsmile %}
-This mascot has been trending on social media lately…
+This yuruchara has been trending on social media lately…

-Their name is "Pop-dayuu"; their face is a music symbol.[^1]
+Their name is "Pop-dayuu", and their face is a music symbol.[^1]

 I've only watched performances of them, but I hope I can meet them for real one day…
 {% endbubble %}